jadch/til/README.md

 * Comparing the last two commits: `git diff HEAD^ HEAD`
 * Limiting the diff to one file: `git diff HEAD^ HEAD -- [filename]`
+* Copying the content of a branch to a new one: `git checkout -b new_branch old_branch`

 ### Javascript Debugging